Lassehhansen/Legal-NER/README.md

-## The Tag, the Whole Tag, and Nothing but the Tag”: Fine-tuning and utilizing a pre-trained BERT model for (Fine-Grained) Name Entity Recognition in Danish legal documents
+## The Tag, the Whole Tag, and Nothing but the Tag: Training and utilizing a Named-Entity Recognition model for Danish legal documents

 This project contains the code used to create documents of a custom Named Entity Recognition (NER) model for Danish legal documents.
 It consists of two fine-tuned BERT models that classify relevant tokens into eight labels.
 These models were trained on a dataset of manually annotated legal documents from Karnov Group.
 The best-performing model achieved an accuracy of 84% (F-score).